 Most domain sales will be processed through our partner – Undeveloped.com – who employ the Adyen payment processor.
-For domains listed outside of Undeveloped.com, Escrow.com will be the preferred mode of payment.
+For domains listed outside of Undeveloped.com, Escrow.com will be the preferred medium of exchange.
 You can find their accepted forms of payment here: https://www.escrow.com/support/faqs/what-forms-of-payment-does-escrowcom-accept.
 Escrow.com charges a fee for their services, which will be paid for by the buyer.

 Escrow.com is an online, third-party service that acts as a secure middleman in the sales & transfer process.
 They ensure that the terms & conditions of a sale are upheld by both the buyer and seller.
 Funds are held by Escrow.com until the terms of the transfer agreement are met, guaranteeing that you receive the domain that you’ve paid for.
 You can find more information about the service that they offer here: https://www.escrow.com/what-is-escrow